-For a seller with a high-quality product, there’s nothing worse than finding out that someone is selling a counterfeit version.
-If you have proof that someone is selling a low-quality item while claiming that it’s the same as your product, you can file a complaint with Amazon.
+For a seller with a high-quality product, there’s nothing worse than finding out someone is selling a counterfeit version.
+If you have proof someone is selling a low-quality item while claiming it’s the same as your product, you can file a complaint with Amazon.

 On that note, remember to allow Amazon barcode labels if you use FBA.
 This will make sure Amazon keeps your products separate from those shipped by other sellers and prevents counterfeits from getting mixed in with the batch.

 Your customers are smart.
 If your product listing has actual product information, branded digital assets, and a link back to your seller page, they’ll be able to tell you apart from the secondhand seller.
 Pay careful attention to the quality of your graphics and the professionalism of your voice.
 Stay on top of your customer service game, and your audience will see you’re the real deal.